sashs/Ropper/README.md

     $ ./Ropper.py

 Ropper has a semantic search command, which offers the possiblity to search for gadgets.
 Due to a dependency, this command only works with python2 on linux, but I am working on porting this dependency to python3.
+THIS FEATURE IS STILL UNDER DEVELOPEMENT!
 The following optional dependencies are needed to use semantic search:

 Install [pyvex](https://github.com/angr/pyvex)